 Suddenly you headed into the Jacuzzi room and just said “I want the tub” or something very brief like that.
 You shed your gown and kept pacing on the tile at first.
 This turned out to be a blessing since you threw up a couple of times there, and it happened outside the water.
 By this point Brad was back, and he held the container for you to get sick in and just swayed back and forth with you.
 He was so amazing at supporting you and you made a beautiful team.
 Once you caught your breath you got in the tub.

 In the tub, I really noticed how much you used movement to cope with your contractions.
 You rocked indistinctly—back and forth, back and forth—and it really seemed to help you.
 When you were not in the tub, the walking and pacing seemed to serve this same function for you.
 Of course, you weren’t focused on this at the time, but it was truly the best thing you could have been doing.
-The way Georgia was positioned; she needed a lot of motion to help jostle her through the pelvis and underneath all your bony structures.
-Your body was telling you to do exactly what you needed…it was amazing!
-You were moving almost constantly.
-The tub was also the place where you got into a rhythm of communication with everyone as well.
-From this point on, you only used head nods or one word instructions to us.
-For example, if you needed a drink you just said “thirsty”.
-If someone offered you a cold cloth and you didn’t want it you just shook your head “no”.
-It seemed you simply didn’t have the energy for more than that as all your efforts were focused on bringing Georgia out.
-But it worked wonderfully and we were all able to decipher your needs just fine.
+The way

 During this time in the tub, you slept little in between contractions.
 It was so cute watching Brad reach out his had to catch you “just in case” as your head slumped forward toward the water!
 The other way we could tell the sleeping spells was that it was the only time you weren’t rocking… J You asked what time it was at one point, and Sally said it was midnight.
-We didn’t know this at the time, but now it was Georgia’s birthday… There was plenty of listening to Georgia’s heartbeat while you were in the tub.
-You also got a round of antibiotics for the Group B strep.
-Sally and the team did a great job of trying to interfere with your hard work as little as possible.
+We didn’t know this at the time, but now it was

 Then it was just the three of us again…Brad you and I. You worked through some pretty challenging contractions and said “I’m really not sure how much longer I can do this”…I remember thinking “that’s good, this is probably transition.”
 Then you asked Sally if it was too late for an epidural, and I knew we were close!
 J Sure enough, in a couple contractions you said you felt like you needed to push.
 I went out in the hall and got Sally.
 She declared you complete (fully dilated) at 12:50 a.m.
 We got you out of the tub, and on the walk back to the room you said softly “I’m a rock star!”
 I had to agree.

 You went back to the toilet one more time…it was a long walk for you.
 But we took it slow and in between sips of Gatorade and a cold cloth on the neck, you made it.
 You sat forward again and got back to pushing.
 Sally was encouraging you not to rock so that you could put all that energy into pushing.
 She also really encouraged you to slow down your breathing because you got dizzy at one point.
 She offered lots of supportive words.
 Finally, we went back to the bed for what proved to be the last time.
-Sally had been listening to Georgia frequently, and declared her a “steady eddy”.
-This was super encouraging, especially since we were over two hours into pushing.
+Sally had been listening to

 After a few more strong pushes, her head was out…then the shoulders.
 Then Sally said, “Julie reach down…here she is…get your baby!” and you pulled her up onto your tummy.
 She popped out right at 3:45 a.m.
 It was amazing…she started crying almost immediately, and we were all just staring at her.
 She was tiny and perfect.
 Her head was a bit misshapen and bruised from the ordeal, but otherwise she was unaffected by it all.

 Within a few moments, a hat was on her and she was handed to daddy.
 Brad did great, rocking in the chair with her and pacing the floor.
 You were getting the placenta out by this point, and it came out fine.
 We all looked at it and admired the baby’s thin cord and the tiny calcium deposits on the placental surface.
 You also got stitched up during this time.
 The tear was through four layers of skin, so the repair and stitches took a full 10 minutes or so.
 You seemed most surprised by the discomfort of the uterine massage as they “mashed” on your belly.
 But after that, you were calm and serene; you even ate some crackers and drank a little juice.
-Georgia was brought back over to you and you got to nurse…beautiful.
-The nurse really helped with getting Georgia latched on, and then she seemed like a natural.
-She popped off a few times, but with some “sandwiching” of the nipple, she got the hang of it.
-After a snack, she was weighed.
-She was a perfect 6 lbs.
-10 oz.!
-I only stayed a bit after that since you were so sweetly concerned saying things like, “you know you don’t have to stay!”
-At about 5:15 I finally departed leaving the three of you to enjoy getting to know one another.